 In March 1992 Winston Scott was selected to participate in the Space Program.
 Four years later he served as a mission specialist on the STS-72 Endeavour during its nine day flight from January 11 to 20, 1996.
 Scott conducted two space walks to demonstrate and evaluate techniques to be used in the assembly of the International Space Station including one of 6 hours and 53 minutes.

 Scott returned to space on the STS-87 Columbia on November 19, 1997 where he performed two spacewalks, the first of which lasted over 7 hours involved the manual capture of a Spartan satellite.
 In the second spacewalk, Scott tested tools and procedures for future space station assembly.

-Winston Scott retired from NASA and the U.S. Navy in 1999 to become Vice President for Student Affairs and Associate Dean of the Florida State University College of Engineering.
+Winston Scott, a member of Alpha Phi Alpha Fraternity, retired from NASA and the U.S. Navy in 1999 to become Vice President for Student Affairs and Associate Dean of the Florida State University College of Engineering.
 In July 2003 Scott became the Executive Director of the Florida Space Agency, an organization that advises the state’s governor and legislature on matters related to space and aeronautics in the state.
-In September 2006 Scott became Vice President and Deputy General Manager at Jacobs Engineering in Houston, Texas.
+In September 2006 Scott, became Vice President and Deputy General Manager at Jacobs Engineering in Houston, Texas.

 In 2006, Winston Scott’s book, Reflections From Earth Orbit was published.
 The semiautobiographical book describes his experiences as a NASA astronaut.